directvt/vtm/doc/settings.md

 ### Differences from classical XML

+Pure XML is based on the XML 1.1 standard, with the following exceptions:

- - Document encoding is UTF-8.
+ - Document encoding is UTF-8 only.
  - Any Unicode characters are allowed, including the U+0000 (null) character.
  - There is no support for named XML character entities.
  - The stored data forms a hierarchical list of `name=value` pairs.